pranigopu/diver-vs-mermaid/README.md

 **SOME TIPS**:

-- Placing an artefact replaces any tile with the artefact
+- Placing an artefact replaces any tile with the artefact tile
-- Removing an artefact replaces the artefact with water (blue)
+- Picking an artefact replaces the artefact tile with a water tile (blue)
 - Do not spam SPACEBAR!
 There is a 0.5-second cooldown before you can pick or place

 _More information about the tile types is given in the next section_...